TroyRobinson/LLMPaste/README.md

 1. Select any text on a webpage
 2. Press Ctrl+Shift+O
+3. Enter your prompt in the popup window and click "Replace"
+4. The extension will send your prompt + the selected text to the configured LLM
-3. The selected text will be cut and replaced with "cat" (or your custom word)
+5. After processing, the selected text will be replaced with the AI-generated content

 ## Configuration

-1. Click on the extension icon in the toolbar to see the current replacement word
+1. Click on the extension icon in the toolbar to set your default prompt
-2. Click "Change Settings" to open the options page
+2. Click "More Settings" to open the options page where you can configure:
-3. Enter a new replacement word and click "Save Settings"
+   - Default prompt: Instructions to give the AI along with selected text
+   - OpenRouter API key: Required to access LLM models
+   - LLM Model: Choose which model to use on OpenRouter
+   - System prompt: Set specific instructions for how the AI should respond (formatting, tone, etc.)

 ## Technical Overview